 Presenters: Dale Stein and Andrew Schmitt

-Description: Objections are often treated as something to “overcome” in the moment—an unexpected hurdle late in a sales conversation.
+Description: Objections are often treated as something to "overcome" in the moment—an unexpected hurdle late in a sales conversation.
 In reality, most objections are predictable, preventable, and directly tied to how well (or poorly) a sales process is defined, followed, and enforced.
-In this opening session of TAG’s Sales Foundations Series, we will reframe objection handling as what it truly is: a discipline, not a tactic.
+In this opening session of TAG's Sales Accelerator Series, we will reframe objection handling as what it truly is: a discipline, not a tactic.

 You will learn why objections—from prospects and from within your own sales organization—are rarely about price, timing, or authority.
 Instead, they're symptoms of inconsistent messaging, unclear value articulation, weak qualification, and lack of process discipline.